 Individuals are funded within the framework of well-defined research proposals necessitating international co-operation.
 Special emphasis lies on the support of young scholars, i.e. graduate students working on their thesis, PhD and postdoctoral students.

 DAAD grants an allowance to the German participants for travel and residence costs.
 Primary financing for the co-operative research project, including personnel costs, must be provided by other sources on both sides.
-More information can be found here (German only).
+More information can be found on the DAAD Germany website by clicking here (German only).

 Grants to Support the Initiation of International Collaboration (DFG)

 This program supports the early stages of planning, developing and coordinating joint research cooperation.
 Funding is provided to cover travel expenses (visits up to 3 months) and joint workshops.
-More information can be found here.
+More information can be found on the DFG website by clicking here.

 International Research Training Groups (DFG)

 International Research Training Groups provide opportunities for joint doctoral training programs between German universities and universities abroad.
 The research and study programs are jointly developed and supervised.
 Doctoral students in the program complete a six-month research stay at the respective partner institution.
-More information can be found here.
+More information on this program can be found on the DFG website by clicking here.

 International Study and Training Partnerships (ISAP)

 DAAD, with funds from the German Federal Ministry for Education and Research (BMBF), gives financial support for international study and training partnerships.
 Through ISAP scholarships are given to German students who complete a portion of their degree coursework abroad at a partner university, with the added benefit of a tuition waiver or significant tuition reduction.
 German universities are encouraged to develop not only attractive courses for foreign exchange students, but also credit transfer regulations, curriculum collaboration strategies, and/or dual degree structures which will lead to the lasting internationalization of both partner institutions.
 Funding is available for travel subsidies, scholarships, insurance and tuition fees (up to 50% of regular fees) for German students; funds for language courses and tutorials for students from Canada or the US, and guest lectureships at partner institutions.
 Funding for new projects is generally granted for two academic years with an extension possible.
-For more information, click here.
+More information on this program can be found on the website of DAAD Germany by clicking here.

 Integrated International Double Degree Programs

 This program funds the development and implementation of international degree programs awarding a double or joint degree.
-For more information, click here.
+More information is available on the website of DAAD Germany by clicking here.